suraj-fusion/ServeBoard/README.md

 ## How to run this app in local system?

-Clone this repository and cd into the directory
+Clone this repository using `git clone https://github.com/suraj-fusion/ServeBoard.git` and cd into the directory

 run the command `nodemon app.js` on terminal